-(a) All financial and accounting records maintained by the approved private school for the disabled, as required by this subchapter, shall be open during normal business hours for review and audit by the Commissioner or his or her representative(s) for the period indicated in N.J.A.C.
+(a) All financial and accounting records maintained by the approved private school for students with disabilities, as required by this subchapter, shall be open during normal business hours for review and audit by the Commissioner or his or her representative(s) for the period indicated in N.J.A.C.
 6A:23-4.4(a)20.

-(b) All financial and accounting records maintained by a related party which pertain to a transaction between a related party and the approved private school for the disabled shall be open during normal business hours for review and audit by the Commissioner or his or her representative(s) for the period indicated in N.J.A.C.
+(b) All financial and accounting records maintained by a related party which pertain to a transaction between a related party and the approved private school for students with disabilities shall be open during normal business hours for review and audit by the Commissioner or his or her representative(s) for the period indicated in N.J.A.C.
 6A:23-4.4(a)20.